Trade cover image

 A house survey is a detailed inspection of the condition of a property.
 The type of survey you choose will determine the level of detail it goes into and how much the house survey costs.

-- The Home Survey Level 1 is the most basic and cheapest RICS survey available.
+• - The Home Survey Level 1 is the most basic and cheapest survey available.

-- It will give condition ratings for the main elements of the building, garage and some outside elements.
+• - It will give condition ratings for the main elements of the building, garage, and some outside elements.
 Ratings will be graded from 1-3.
 A rating of 1 means no repairs or further investigation is needed.
-While a rating of 3 means dangerous or in need of urgent investigation.
+A rating of 3 means dangerous or in need of urgent investigation.

-A home survey Level 2 (previously a homebuyer survey) is more detailed and is the most popular option according to RICS.
+A home survey Level 2 (previously a homebuyer survey) is more detailed and is the most popular option.

-- A home survey Level 2 is standard choice for most properties in reasonable condition.
+• - A home survey Level 2 is the standard choice for most properties in reasonable condition.

 Full structural survey

-RICS Home Survey Level 3 - also knows as full structural survey - is the most thorough survey offered by RICS.
+Home Survey Level 3 - also known as a full structural survey - is the most thorough survey offered.
 Full structural surveys are more expensive, with costs depending on the size and value of the property.
-But can be a worthwhile investment.
+But it can be a worthwhile investment.

 The point of having a survey is to make you aware of potential pitfalls with the property.
 As previously mentioned above, the level of detail will depend on which type of survey you choose.
 If you don’t have a survey, there could be major - and expensive- problems with the property that you only become aware of after completion.
 So while having a survey may cost you in the short term, it could mean you avoid potentially facing unexpected costs in the future.